cicada-legs/pierre/README.md

 # pierre

-a basic fuzzer created in Go as a learning exercise
+a basic fuzzer created in Go as a learning exercise. i wrote some of my own packages for the ✨learning experience✨